hdGuild/HD-GoldenDeploy/readme.md

 ## Storyline

-    0. DONE - Terraform code to deploy an Ubuntu server on DigitalOcean
+    00. DONE - Terraform code to deploy an Ubuntu server on DigitalOcean
+    05. Shell script to init Ubuntu server
-    1. use jenkins to deploy terraform ubuntu server on DO
+    10. use jenkins to deploy terraform ubuntu server on DO
-    2. add Ansible to server deployed
+    20. add Ansible to server deployed
-    3. ansible deploy of LEMP server on ubuntu server
+    30. ansible deploy of LEMP server on ubuntu server
-    4. use jenkins to do the above 2 to 3 steps.
+    40. use jenkins to do the above 2 to 3 steps.